Early Years @ Phoenix Park – Frequently Asked Questions

 What do I need to bring for my child?

-For more details on what your child needs for their day at Early Years @ Phoenix Park, go to our Room Information page.
+For more details on what your child needs for their day at Early Years @ Phoenix Park, you will receive full details from your room educators when during introduction times.

 What if my child has a food allergy?